 And so on we went from town to town, from the harbour to the hardcore.
 While talking about various aspects of the case the entire time.
 Driving at speed along winding country roads through a wall of thick fog, next up were the villages of Cloughmills and Loughguile in the heart of County Antrim’s rural splendour.
 By this point it was seriously eerie, knowing that as the police have formally stated, they are two of the three places (along with Armoy) where the answers to the case reside.
 That’s not just me saying that, having researched this case for ten months day-in, day-out – that’s the PSNI who, whatever you may think of them, have in their possession more pieces than anyone of the investigative jigsaw of this case.

 One of the many things that saddens me about the case concerns something I’ve never heard mentioned before.
 Inga-Maria had come so far, and despite her youth and her total inexperience of travelling abroad alone, she’d almost made it.
 All the way throughout Germany, the Netherlands, England and Scotland she hadn’t put a foot wrong.
 Her travel plans had clearly been very well arranged and implemented.
 Each ferry and train connection across four countries had seemingly been made on time.
 Until she arrived in Northern Ireland it was plain sailing, no pun intended.
-And then, through no fault of her own other than probably her decision to avail of a lift, all of the minor triumphs she’d enjoyed en route were suddenly rendered null and void, her joyous journey brutally curtailed, her visionary mission so darkly derailed.
+And then, through no fault of her own, all of the triumphs she’d hitherto enjoyed en route were suddenly rendered irrelevant, her joyous journey brutally curtailed, her quest so darkly derailed.
 It’s one of the aspects of the case that bothers me.
 She was that close to making it.
 If she’d met almost anyone else in the country on board the ferry that night she probably would have been fine.
 But that one chance encounter, that one moment of utter lucklessness, of cruel fate or disastrous destiny, would cut her adrift from her teenage voyage and deny her the chance to write any more diary entries or paint or sketch any more artworks, or make an imprint on any more lives around her, or do any of the many other things she could have and likely would have gone on to do with her life.

 Copyright: Keeley Moss ℗&©2017.
 All rights reserved.